-- 11.4 In all cases of harassment refer to the Archdiocese of Baltimore Harassment Policy (Appendix A).
-For additional information or direction contact the Director of the Division of Human Resource Services. - 11.5 In cases of harassment in schools, refer to the Harassment Policy in the Catholic Schools Policy Manual (Appendix B).
-For directions on how to proceed, contact the school principal or the Superintendent of Catholic Schools, or the Director of Human Resource Services. - 11.6 In cases of financial mismanagement contact the Executive Director of Management Services or the Manager of Internal Audit Review. - 11.7 Church personnel who suspect misconduct are encouraged to speak with their supervisor or, if they prefer, to an appropriate Archdiocesan office.
+- 11.5 In all cases of harassment refer to the Archdiocese of Baltimore Harassment Policy (Appendix A).
+For additional information or direction contact the Director of the Division of Human Resource Services. - 11.6 In cases of harassment in schools, refer to the Harassment Policy in the Catholic Schools Policy Manual (Appendix B).
+For directions on how to proceed, contact the school principal or the Superintendent of Catholic Schools, or the Director of Human Resource Services. - 11.7 In cases of financial mismanagement contact the Executive Director of Management Services or the Manager of Internal Audit Review.